mancusolab/sushie/README.rst

 ======
 SuShiE
 ======
-Python software to fine-map causal SNPs, compute prediction weights of molecular data, and infer effect size correlation across multiple ancestries.
-The manuscript is in progress.
+Python software to fine-map causal SNPs, compute prediction weights, and infer effect size correlation across multiple ancestries. **The manuscript is in progress.**

 .. code:: diff